-IET student member Michaela Appleby has just graduated with a degree in Sustainable Engineering after going through Clearing.
+IET member Michaela Appleby went onto graduate after going through Clearing.

 "My original UCAS application was to Manchester University to study Civil Engineering with a year in North America, which I needed to get two As and one B at A level for," she explains.
 "However when results day came I found I had only achieved a B and two Cs.
 My conditional offer from Manchester was declined and I was devastated.
 After a long hard think I decided to go through the Clearing process as I was determined to go to university still.

 "I spoke to my head of sixth form and she helped me work out the best solution.
 Lancaster University was offering an engineering course that would accept me with the grades I had and so I arranged a meeting with them.
-Three years on, I have graduated from Lancaster and am now studying for an Msc in Sustainable Manufacturing."
+Three years on I graduated from Lancaster and went onto study an Msc in Sustainable Manufacturing."

 If you're determined to gain a place on a specific course or you really want to get better results, then your best option is to retake your exams.
 But take heart, many students sail through their exams the second time around.